sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 ## Update images manually by using AUDIT MODE (online servicing)

-**Important**: Connecting the computer to internet is not recommended during manufacturing stages.
+Important: Connecting the computer to internet is not recommended during manufacturing stages.
 It is not recommended to get the updates from Windows Update in audit mode.
 This will likely generate an error while generalize + syspreping the machine from audit mode.

 1. Windows boots in AUDIT mode and by default, user profile settings are removed during the generalization process.